aayushme/GeeksMan-2k21-Backend/README.md

 * Lists all the upcoming ,ongoing and past contests.
 * Students can register for the contest and time for their slot is sent via an email.
 * Support feature is also there if a student have any doubt they can use it to contact the admins.
+* Users can check their past given contests and their marks and rank in that respective contest and can also update their profile.
+* If user forgot their password they can reset it using forgot password.

 ## Technology stack and platforms used
 ### For Backend